johnsoRiB/Cartogram-Presentation/README.md

 ## 1. What is a Cartogram?

-A cartogram is a thematic map that displays a variable as a size or distance.
-Cartograms can represent socio-economic, population, or other types of variables by distoring geometric space of the map.
-This distortion is intended to represent the variable data proportioinally.
+A cartogram is a thematic map that displays a variable as a spacial dimension.
+Cartograms can represent socio-economic, population, or other types of variables by the distoring geometric space of a map.
+This distortion is intended to represent the variable data proportionally.

-There are several types of cartograms that handle geometric distortion and  in a variety of ways.
+There are several types of cartograms that handle geometric distortion in a variety of ways.
+In general, some geometric quality of a cartogram will be preserved to achieve the desired aesthetic, such as: perimeter, neighborhood, or a combination of the two.

 ## 2. Contiguous Cartograms

-Contiguous cartograms preserve shape contact, or neighborhood, by simultaneiously skewing the shapes' geometries while altering their size.
+Contiguous cartograms preserve shape contact, or neighborhood, by simultaneiously skewing the shape geometry and size.

-This example area cartogram shows the 2012 Presidential Election results.
+- This example area cartogram shows the 2012 Presidential Election results.
 Each state is scaled relative to the number of electoral votes they have.
 ![cartogramUSelection_SongGao](img/cartogramUSelection_SongGao.jpg)
 *Source: http://stko.geog.ucsb.edu/node/11*